 According to most Evangelicals, the Bible is not only inspired (breathed out) by God, it is also infallible and inerrant.
+(Please see Are Evangelicals Fundamentalists?)
 Since the Bible was written by men moved by the Holy Spirit or dictated by God, it stands to reason — God being perfect in all His ways — that the Bible is perfect, without error.
-Some Evangelicals take the notion of inerrancy even further by saying that the King James Bible is without error.
+Some Evangelicals take the notion of inerrancy even further by saying that the King James Version of the Bible is without error.
 And some Evangelicals — the followers of Peter Ruckman — take it further yet by saying that even the italicized words inserted by the translators of the King James Bible are divinely inspired.
-Other Evangelicals, thinking of themselves as more educated than other Christians, say that the “original” manuscripts from which English translations come are what is inerrant.
+Other Evangelicals, thinking of themselves as more educated than other Christians, say that the “original” manuscripts from which English translations come are what are inerrant.
 Translations, then, are reliable, but not inerrant (even though pastors who believe this often lead churches that are filled with people who believe their leather-bound Bibles are without error).
 The problem with this belief is that the “originals” don’t exist.
-Over the years, I ran into countless Christians who believed that these so-called “originals” existed “somewhere” and that they safely stored “somewhere.”
+Over the years, I ran into countless Christians who believed that these so-called “originals” existed “somewhere” and that they are safely stored “somewhere.”
 Recently, one such ignorant Evangelical told me that I should read the Dead Sea Scrolls.
 In doing so, I would see that Christianity is true.
 Evidently, he didn’t know that the Dead Sea Scrolls don’t mention Jesus, and those who “see” Jesus in the Scrolls are either smoking too much marijuana or are importing their biased theology into the texts.
 Such is the level of ignorance found not only in pulpits, but in church pews.

 Is the Bible in any shape or form inerrant?
 Of course not.
 Such a belief cannot rationally or intellectually be sustained.
 It is nothing more than wishful thinking to believe that the Bible is inerrant — straight from the mouth of God to the ears of Christians.